MLChain/MLChain/CONTRIBUTING.md

 Dify is composed of a backend and a frontend.
 Navigate to the backend directory by `cd api/`, then follow the [Backend README](api/README.md) to install it.
 In a separate terminal, navigate to the frontend directory by `cd web/`, then follow the [Frontend README](web/README.md) to install.

-Check the [installation FAQ](https://docs.dify.ai/getting-started/faq/install-faq) for a list of common issues and steps to troubleshoot.
+Check the [installation FAQ](https://docs.mlchain.ai/getting-started/faq/install-faq) for a list of common issues and steps to troubleshoot.

-### 5. Visit dify in your browser
+### 5. Visit mlchain in your browser

 To validate your set up, head over to [http://localhost:3000](http://localhost:3000) (the default, or your self-configured URL and port) in your browser.
 You should now see Dify up and running.

 ## Developing

-If you are adding a model provider, [this guide](https://github.com/langgenius/dify/blob/main/api/core/model_runtime/README.md) is for you.
+If you are adding a model provider, [this guide](https://github.com/mlchain/mlchain/blob/main/api/core/model_runtime/README.md) is for you.

 If you are adding a tool provider to Agent or Workflow, [this guide](./api/core/tools/README.md) is for you.